-You already know a VPN secures traffic to and from your Internet connection, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
+You already know a VPN secures traffic to and from your internet connection, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
 But how exactly does it do that?

 Let’s take a look at the fundamentals, starting with what a VPN, or ‘virtual private network,’ is.

-VPNs are private networks inside the Internet
+VPNs are private networks inside the internet

 It’s a bit like your home or business network – the one you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured (for example, with WPA2 encryption).
 That’s why a VPN gives you security.

 The key difference is in the ‘virtual’ part of VPN.
-Your home or business network is secure because it’s physically separate from the Internet.
+Your home or business network is secure because it’s physically separate from the internet.
 (You could unplug the Internet connection and still share local files on it, if you wanted.)
 A VPN, on the other hand, is accessed through the Internet.

-Your data and identity therefore have to be secured in other ways.
+Your data and identity, therefore, have to be secured in other ways.

-How you connect to a VPN
+How to connect to a VPN

-How can you connect to a private network over the notoriously public Internet?
+How can you connect to a private network over the notoriously public internet?
 To use a VPN, both the network server (at the VPN provider’s side) and the client (your computer) need dedicated software.

 On the provider’s side is a remote access server (RAS).
 It’s this RAS that your computer connects to when using a VPN.
 The RAS requires your computer to provide valid credentials, which it authenticates using any one of a number of authentication methods.
 That’s the VPN’s first layer of security – but it certainly isn’t the last.

 On the client side, your computer uses client software to establish and maintain your connection to the VPN.
-The client software sets up a tunnelled connection the RAS, as well as managing the encryption that secures your connection.
+The client software sets up a tunnelled connection to the RAS, as well as managing the encryption that secures your connection.
 Let’s have a closer look at what these are.

-Tunnelling is a process by which data is sent privately over the Internet, via a VPN.
+Tunnelling is a process by which data is sent privately over the internet, via a VPN.

-To understand tunnelling, we have to remember that all data transmitted over the Internet is split into small pieces called ‘packets.’
+To understand tunnelling, we have to remember that all data transmitted over the internet is split into small pieces called ‘packets.’
 Every packet also carries additional information, including the protocol (such as HTTP, Telnet, Bittorrent and so on) it’s being used for and the sender’s IP address.

-On a VPN’s tunnelled connection, every data packet is placed inside another data packet before it is sent over the Internet.
+On a VPN’s tunnelled connection, every data packet is placed inside another data packet before it is sent over the internet.
 The process is called encapsulation.